puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/controllers/statefulset.md

 Depending on how DNS is configured in your cluster, you may not be able to look up the DNS name for a newly-run Pod immediately.
 This behavior can occur when other clients in the cluster have already sent queries for the hostname of the Pod before it was created.
-Negative caching (normal in DNS) means that the results of previous failed lookups are remembered and reused, even after the Pod is running, for at least a few seconds.
+Negative caching (common in DNS) means that the results of previous failed lookups are remembered and reused, even after the Pod is running, for at least a few seconds.

 If you need to discover Pods promptly after they are created, you have a few options: